Progress on our WMR Carriages

 For a gallery of restoration Photos

-goto “A Restoration Gallery
+go to “A Restoration Gallery

 BACKGROUND: The NZ Railway & Locomotive Society Inc (NZRLS) owns three ex WMR cars which are located at Silverstream, Hutt Valley.
 Before restoration work could commence, we had to erect a large display shed/workshop, build a track base, concrete the shed floor and front apron, and install an electrical supply.
 The building is wired for lighting, single and three phase power.